-The Hepatitis C Virus (HCV) Performance Improvement Project (PIP) aimed to improve the Healthy Louisiana Screening Rate and Initiation of HCV pharmaceutical treatment rate by ten percentage points.
-In order to do this, AmeriHealth Caritas Louisiana (ACLA) implemented a robust set of interventions to address two key intervention objectives:
+Rationale for Project/Objectives: The Hepatitis C Virus (HCV) Performance Improvement Project (PIP) is aimed to improve the Healthy Louisiana screening rate and initiation of HCV pharmaceutical treatment rate by ten percentage points.
+AmeriHealth Caritas Louisiana (ACLA) implemented a robust set of interventions to address two key intervention objectives:

-- 1. Member Intervention Objective outreach and educate eligible members, and facilitate referrals to / schedule appointments with PCPs for screening or HCV providers for treatment with tailored interventions. - 2.
-Provider Intervention Objective educate providers on evidence-based recommendations and availability of HCV providers and coordinate referrals for screening and treatment.
+- Members: Outreach and educate eligible members; and facilitate referrals and/or appointment scheduling with PCPs or HCV providers for screening and treatment. - Providers: Educate providers on evidence-based recommendations and coordinate referrals for screening and treatment.